lpc-cnrs-amu/VR-headsets-for-cogsci/README.md

 The scientific programs created in this guide were successfully tested on both the HTC and the FOVE headsets.
 Chosen software is free-of-use.

-You can refer to the related scientific article published at XXX.

 ---